yt-project/unyt/docs/usage.rst

 --------------

-The print formatting of :class:`unyt_array <unyt.array.unyt_array>` can be controlled identically to numpy arrays, using ``numpy.setprintoptions``:
+The print formatting of :class:`unyt_array <unyt.array.unyt_array>` can be controlled identically to NumPy arrays, using ``numpy.setprintoptions``:

   >>> import numpy as np
   >>> import unyt as u